eunicepoh98/mimoBotNode/README.md

 >[JWT](https://www.sitepoint.com/using-json-web-tokens-node-js/)

 What's "done"
-+ generate and verify jwt token
++ generate, verify and renew jwt token
 + sign in and sign up with local passport

 What needs to be done
-+ facebook access_token verification
++ facebook access_token signup and signin
-+ renewing accessToken
++ jwt for all routes

 ### Need to create config.js file
 Contents in config.js